realasyed/website/README.md

-# coolStuff
+# mid-blog
-A place for me to host projects and learn.
+A place for me to host projects, blog, and learn.